iva2k/ml_sudoku/rl_sudoku.md

 3. **Dynamic Difficulty:** The main training process communicates the desired difficulty (number of clues) to the workers via shared memory (`multiprocessing.Value`).
 This allows the training curriculum to dynamically request harder or easier puzzles without interrupting the generation flow.

 This architecture effectively parallelizes the workload, using idle CPU cores to prepare high-quality training data in advance, ensuring the GPU is never left waiting and maximizing hardware utilization.

+## Performance Optimizations

+Generating millions of unique Sudoku puzzles for training and validating the agent requires highly optimized utility functions.
+Significant effort was invested in speeding up two critical components: `count_solutions()` and `get_unique_sudoku()`.

+### Optimizing `count_solutions()`

+The `count_solutions()` function is essential for verifying that a generated puzzle has exactly one unique solution.
+A naive backtracking solver can be prohibitively slow, especially on puzzles with many blank cells.
+The initial implementation, which took over 10 minutes with 64 calls to `count_solutions()` for a difficult generation test case, was optimized to complete the same task in under a second (around 840ms).

+This performance gain was achieved through a combination of algorithmic heuristics and data structure improvements:

+1. **Minimum Remaining Values (MRV) Heuristic**: Instead of filling blank cells in a fixed order (e.g., top-to-bottom), the solver now intelligently selects the "most constrained" cell - the one with the fewest possible valid numbers.
+This powerful heuristic dramatically prunes the search tree.
+By addressing the most difficult cells first, it forces branches of the search that lead to dead ends to fail much earlier, avoiding vast amounts of wasted computation.

+2. **O(1) Validity Checks with Sets**: The original solver repeatedly scanned rows, columns, and boxes to check if a move was valid.
+The optimized version pre-computes and maintains `set` data structures for each row, column, and 3x3 box.
+This allows for checking the validity of placing a number in a cell in constant O(1) average time (a simple set lookup), a significant improvement over linear scans.

+3. **Pre-computation of Empty Cells**: The list of all empty cells is now generated only once at the beginning of the search, rather than being rediscovered on each recursive step.
+This eliminates redundant scanning of the grid.

+### Optimizing `get_unique_sudoku()`

+The `get_unique_sudoku()` function generates a puzzle with a specified number of clues by removing cells from a fully solved grid.
+The core challenge is to remove as many cells as possible while ensuring the puzzle still has only one solution, which requires frequent calls to the expensive `count_solutions()` function.
+A naive approach of removing cells one by one and checking for uniqueness each time is computationally infeasible.

+To solve this, a highly efficient binary search-based algorithm with adaptive chunking was implemented.
+This approach drastically reduces the number of calls to `count_solutions()`.

+1. **Adaptive Chunking (Galloping)**: Instead of removing one cell at a time, the algorithm attempts to remove a large "chunk" of cells at once.
+The size of this chunk is adaptive: it starts large (e.g., 32 cells) when the grid is mostly full and shrinks as the puzzle becomes more sparse and "fragile."
+If removing the entire chunk is safe (i.e., the solution remains unique), the algorithm can make huge progress in a single step.

+   As the puzzle becomes more difficult (i.e., has fewer clues), the density of "key cells" that are essential for uniqueness increases.
+To handle this, the chunk size is aggressively reduced to 1 when the number of expensive `count_solutions()` calls grows large (e.g., over 10).
+This heuristic detects that the puzzle has become "fragile" and switches from a binary search to a more cautious linear scan, which is more efficient than repeatedly failing on large chunks.
+In special cases with very dense key cells, this saves up to 30% of calls to the solver.

+2. **Binary Search on Failure**: When removing a chunk is *not* safe (it introduces multiple solutions), the algorithm doesn't discard the entire chunk.
+Instead, it performs a binary search *within that chunk* to efficiently find the longest "safe prefix" - the maximum number of cells from the start of the chunk that can be removed together.
+This allows it to pinpoint the single "key cell" within the chunk that was essential for uniqueness, without having to test every cell individually.

+   The binary search includes a further optimization to reduce solver calls.
+When a prefix is found to be safe, and the remaining part of the chunk being searched is only a single cell, the algorithm can deduce by elimination that this single cell *must* be the key cell.
+It can then mark it as such and move on without performing an explicit, and redundant, final check on that cell, saving a valuable call to `count_solutions()`.

+By combining these two methods with their additional heuristics, the generator can quickly "gallop" through non-essential cells and use a precise binary search to navigate around the critical cells that uphold the puzzle's integrity.
+This minimizes the number of calls to `count_solutions()` and makes it practical to generate even very difficult puzzles with a low number of clues.

+Together with the optimization of `count_solutions()`, the speed of `get_unique_sudoku()` was improved from over 10 minutes to just 840ms for a particularly difficult test case where 64 calls to `count_solution()` were needed to find 24 key cells while generating a puzzle with 54 blanks.